-Buy two Balcony Tomato Boxes and get FREE shipping.
+Free shipping for two Balcony Tomato Boxes.
 No assembly required.

 There is nothing like the taste of a freshly picked tomato, warm from the sunshine.
 In the smallest of gardens or even a flat with a window-box, it is worth growing at least one tomato plant.